$h^1\ne h_1$ for Anderson t-motives

 Finally, the same arguments as in (4.11) show that if we have 4 linearly independent small solutions $y_{21}$ to (3.10), then they give 4 linearly independent small solutions to (3.0a).
 This means that $M_1$ is uniformizable. $\square$

 {\bf 6.
 Appendix.}

 {\bf 6.1.} Here we give an analog of calculations of Section 3 for a non-pure t-motive of dimension 2 and rank 5.
-In terminology of [L07], it is a standard-1 t-motive from ([L07], 11.1) having $\la_1=3, \ \la_2=2$.
+In terminology of [GL07], it is a standard-1 t-motive from ([GL07], 11.1) having $\la_1=3, \ \la_2=2$.
 (1.3) for it is the following: Its $f_*$-basis can be chosen as

 $\left(\matrix e_1 \\ e_{2} \\ \tau e_1 \\ \tau e_2 \\ \tau^2e_1 \endmatrix \right)$.
 The matrix $Q$ in this basis is $\left(\matrix \\ 0_{32} & I_3 \\ \\ {\matrix 0 & T-\th \\ T-\th & 0\endmatrix} & {\matrix -a_{21}& -a_{22}& -b_{2}\\ -a_{11}& -a_{12}& -b_{1} \endmatrix} \endmatrix \right)$ where $0_{32}$, $ I_3$ are respectively $3\times2$, $3\times3$-blocks.
 We have (here $Y=(y_1,\dots,y_5)$ ):